pablo4lvarez/Data-And-ML-Portfolio/README.md

   * [Avengers Face-recognition](https://github.com/pablo4lvarez/Data-Portfolio/blob/main/Tarea_3_IA.ipynb):
     Howework for IA course (IIC2613) in my university.
 I did different old-style models of face-recognition using some scikit-learn classification       algorithms, and i did a deep analysis of the results and the proccedures.
 Has a lot of python and pandas data manipulation skills and analysis.
-    PD: The file is too big to display it on github, but you can download it!
+    PD: You should run the file to see better the results.
+The file was too heavy to display it properly in github.

 * ## Others